ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/README.md

 - Release Date 10 March 2021

 ## Prerequisite
-- You passed CyberArk CPE or CDE
+- You passed CyberArk CPE or CDE or CPE Conjur Pro2
 - You completed CyberArk Conjur Fundamentals Course
 - You have basic understanding Linux installation and administration
 - You have basic understanding Docker